List of The Fairly OddParents characters: Anti-fairies

-Foop
+Foop / Irep

-Foop (voiced by Eric Bauza, portrayed by Scott Baio in A Fairly Odd Summer) is the evil counterpart of Poof and the son of Anti-Cosmo and Anti-Wanda.
+"Foop" Elkniwirep "Irep" Anti-Cosma-Anti-Fairywinkle (voiced by Eric Bauza, portrayed by Scott Baio in A Fairly Odd Summer), is the evil counterpart of Poof and the son of Anti-Cosmo and Anti-Wanda.
 Because Poof is so nice and attracts so much positive attention, Foop is portrayed as evil and extremely jealous of his counterpart.
 Foop wants nothing but to destroy Poof, and he cares not for anyone who gets in his way.
 Unlike Poof, who causes bad things to happen when he cries, Foop's cry causes good things to happen.

 Foop resembles Poof, but he is shaped like a cube rather than a ball.
 He also has a black mustache and goatee (a reference to the Star Trek episode "Mirror, Mirror" in which the evil counterpart of Spock wears the same).
 Foop has bat wings and a black crown, and his wand is a baby bottle with bat wings on the side.
 He also speaks with a stereotypical British gentleman accent.

 Pixies

 Pixies are similar to fairies but have a much more corporate attitude toward magic than fairies do.
-As such, they have square physical features, utilize mobile phones instead of wands, dress in predominantly greyscale suits with cone-shaped hats, speak in a monotone drone (provided by Ben Stein), require that wishes be submitted for approval by filling out multiple forms, and have a general disregard for anything fun or exciting that does not fit into the pixie mentality.
-Not only that, but they refer to their home world as a business called Pixies, Inc., and their leader is referred to as the Head Pixie, or H.P. (a caricature of Stein himself), with a pixie called Sanderson being his second-in-command.
+As such, they have square physical features, utilize mobile phones instead of wands, dress in greyscale suits with cone-shaped hats, speak in a monotone drone (provided by Ben Stein), require that wishes be submitted for approval by filling out multiple forms, and have a general disregard for anything fun or exciting that does not fit into the pixie mentality.
+Their homeworld is a business called Pixies, Inc., and their leader is referred to as the Head Pixie, or H.P. (a caricature of Stein himself), with a pixie called Sanderson as his second-in-command.
 When they warp from place to place, Pixies use "ping" clouds instead of the fairies' traditional "poof" clouds.
-On numerous occasions, they have attempted to take over Fairy World and replace all fairies with pixies using elaborate business schemes.
+They usually attempt to take over Fairy World and replace all fairies with pixies using elaborate business schemes.

 Dr. Bender

-Dr. Bender (voiced by Gilbert Gottfried in "The Same Game", "Scary GodParents", and "Shiny Teeth"; Butch Hartman onwards) is an evil dentist.
+Dr. Bender (voiced by Gilbert Gottfried in Seasons 1-3; Butch Hartman in Season 5) is an evil dentist.
 He has an obsession with perfect teeth, wears dentures that keep his mouth in a perpetual smile, and is intolerant toward anyone who does not have quality teeth.
-His son, Wendell (also voiced by Gilbert Gottfried and later Butch Hartman), is almost identical to his father in appearance and is also tooth-hygienic, but hates it when his father scares off other kids.
-Dr. Bender enjoys performing pointless procedures on children's teeth and encourages children to eat refined sugar to boost his business.
+His son, Wendell (also voiced by Gilbert Gottfried and later Butch Hartman), is almost identical to his father in appearance and is also tooth-hygienic, but hates seeing his father scare other children.
+Dr. Bender enjoys performing pointless procedures on children's teeth and encourages children to eat refined sugar and other sweets to boost his business.